Ssimoes48/Happiness-ETL/README.md

 ## Load

-Within postgress, we created tables based on our schema.
-Then we rand the code in jupyter notebook to import our clean database information into the new tables we made in postgress.
+Within `PgAdmin` , we created tables based on our schema.
+Then we ran our ` df.to_sql( ) `  in `jupyter notebook` to import our clean database information into the new tables we made in `postgress` .
+We also assigned the restriction to certain fields NOT to pull the data if the column was `NULL` .

+### Countries Table

 ![Countries Table](Images/countries_table.PNG)

+### Countries By Government Table

 ![Gov Table](Images/gov_table.PNG)

+### Population Table

 ![Pop Table](Images/pop_table.PNG)

+### Happiness Index Table

 ![Happiness Table](Images/happiness_table.PNG)

+Our schema also included constraints to make sure the data connected between tables correctly and on the `PRIMARY KEY` and `FOREIGN KEY` .

 ![Alter tables](Images/alter_table.PNG)